IsaacHair/map25.2/BiggieCheese/readme.txt

 	  32 bits to give extra space to work with and sign) or "heap" which will assign it to a value on the heap and increment heap by one
+	*** there will also be automatic stack creation with automatic pushes and pops for addresses and constant values
+	*** the start and end of the stacks defaults to the upper half of ram, starting with 0x8000
+	*** there will be a large set of implicit functions and macros in the language
+	- again, other variables can be created with inline c, but only variables created using "int" or "void" can be used in the BiggieCheese itself
 Compilation process:
 	- the inline c is evaluated first to create an interum ram buffer where all the assembly is written as dictated by the c code, meaning lines